tbarn/new-website/posts/why-i-want-to-explore-streaming.md

 Even when they were debugging something, I was like, I miss this!
 I miss bringing together two systems that would otherwise be incompatible and integrating them together while playing wack-a-mole with any challenges that come up.
 This is something I often do internally in my role, but not as often externally.

 ## Where do I go from here?
+So I made a [tweet](https://twitter.com/taylor_atx/status/1356772122568327170):
+> I had the best/worst idea: live streaming writing documentation

+And after getting a lot of positive feedback back both publicly and privately about it, I'm going to try to make it happen in late March/April.
+I have a large set of documentation that I want to work on a work, so I have a lot of things I could write.

+I'm thinking part lo-fi beats/part educational/part just coworking with me.
+I have no idea if it will be a snooze fest or just okay, but we will see!
+I already have a few people who would want to be guests on the show too.

+Note: I am going to keep updating this blog post as I explore this idea.